Treating insomnia with sleeping pills and sedatives

 How do Z-drugs compare to benzodiazepines?

 Z-drugs work in a similar way to but they belong to a different group of substances.
 You can become dependent on them after a few weeks.
-But the body breaks them down quicker than so they don't have such a big impact on the person's wellbeing and productivity the next day.
-Like , the effects of Z-drugs can still be felt after waking up the next day, too.
+They have an advantage over because they are broken down more quickly by the body.
+That means that they have less of an effect on wellbeing and productivity the next day.
+Like , the effects of Z-drugs can still be felt after waking up.
 So it's important to wait several hours before driving a car or operating machinery.

 BzRAs are referred to as "Z-drugs" because their names start with the letter z.
 In Germany, zopiclone and zolpidem are approved as treatments for insomnia.
 These are the most commonly used sleeping pills.
 They can provide short-term relief in some people – helping them to fall asleep, for instance.
 But, like , they don't make the root cause of the sleep problem disappear and you can't take them for more than four weeks.
 So, again, it's a good idea to talk to the doctor before taking them, and to have a plan in place about what you will do afterwards.